NSS-Workshops/agentic-ai/src/sections/iterative-development/01-iterative-development-ask-mode/index.md

 Now it's time to practice this approach.
 You'll be building a personal portfolio website using the [Astro framework](https://astro.build/).
 Astro is a modern web framework that's perfect for content-focused sites like portfolios.

+### Setup

+- Create a new project directory
+- Follow the steps to install RooFlow
+- Open the project directory in VS Code
+- Activate the memory bank feature of RooFlow

 ### Your Task

 **Start with Architect Mode** by asking it to help you plan a personal portfolio site that includes a homepage with your introduction, an about page with your background, a projects page showcasing your work, and a contact page with your information.